Call of Juarez (video game): Gameplay

 Another important difference is that when controlling Ray, the player has access to "concentration mode".
 During combat, when he draws either handgun, concentration mode is automatically activated, and the game goes into slow motion, with two targeting reticles appearing on either side of the screen, each moving towards the centre.
-The player cannot control the movement of either reticle, nor can they move the character during concentration mode, but they can control the positioning of the screen, allowing them to manoeuvre Ray's stance to shoot when the reticles passes over an enemy.
+The player cannot control the movement of either reticle, nor can they move the character during concentration mode, but they can control the positioning of the screen, allowing them to manoeuvre Ray's stance to shoot when the reticles pass over an enemy.
 Players can also shoot independently from either their left or right gun, or both simultaneously.
 Ray's levels also involve numerous duels between himself and one or more enemies.
 In these shootouts, the player must wait for a countdown, at which point the enemy will reach for their weapon.
 Only then can Ray draw his own gun and fire.
 To draw Ray's gun, the player must move the mouse/analog stick downwards and then snap it upwards, at which point a reticule appears on screen which can be controlled as normal.
 Character movement during duels is limited to leaning left and right.

 Unlike Ray's levels, Billy's feature an element of stealth gameplay.
-Billy can move totally silently whilst in sneak mode, and can hide in bushes and shadows.
+Billy can move silently whilst in sneak mode and can hide in bushes and shadows.
 When he does so, he is hidden from enemy sight, and his character icon on the HUD is blacked out to show he cannot be seen.
 Often, even if he is seen, if he can hide quickly enough, he will escape permanent detection.